Sean-Sanneman/README-generator/Develop/README.md

   ## Installation

-  Clone the repo from GitHub, and open it in VSCode or a similar editor.
+  Clone repo, and open within a code editor like VS Code.

   ## Usage

-  Run 'node index.js' from inside the develop directory, and asnwer the questions when prompted. *** This generator runs in node.js, make sure you have node installed prior to use.
+  Run 'node index.js' from within the develop directory, and answer the question when prompted.
+A README.md file will be added to the directory.

   ## Credits